eoyilmaz/anima/README.md

 --------------

 First of all, Anima uses Stalker.
 So you need to have a running PostgreSQL database.
-Stalker can work with other databases too but I prefer Postgresql and I develop and test against a PostgreSQL database, and in future the only database option will probably be Postgresql.
+Stalker can work with other databases too but the preferred database is Postgresql and it is developed and tested against a PostgreSQL database, and in future the only database optio will probably be Postgresql.

-To manage your database settings from one place, you need to create a "config.py" file in a location that all of workstations and farm computers are able to read from.
+To manage your database settings from one place, you need to create a `config.py` file in a location that all of workstations and farm computers are able to read from.
 The bad side of it is that it exposes your database user and password.
-But because it is going to be seen only by the studio workers (and only by the tech savvy ones) I don't care about that.
+But because it is going to be seen only by the studio workers (and only by the tech savvy ones).

 In this `config.py` file you need to enter the following configuration
 variables: